forestdb/forestdb.org/models/numbergame.md

     * It is 10pm.
 Bob knows both restaurants are open and chose to go to Chipotle.
 Which restaurant does he like more?
     * It is 10pm.
 Cathy likes Chipotle better.
 She chose to go to Chipotle.
 Does she think In-N-Out is still open?
     * It is 10pm.
 Dan likes In-N-Out better.
 He chose to go to Chipotle.
 Does he think In-N-Out is still open?
     * It is 10pm.
 Emily likes Chipotle better.
 She chose to go to In-N-Out.
-Does she think Chiptole is still open?
+Does she think Chipotle is still open?

 ## Resources and References